 The liability issues are commonly decided with reference to the “rules of the road,” which are statutory rules enacted by the legislature and contained in Wisconsin Statute Chapter 346.
 That statute sets forth a driver’s duties in broad terms, and requires drivers to operate at a reasonable and prudent speed, to yield the right of way under certain circumstances, and to maintain their vehicle under control.
 There are numerous duties set forth in this statute, and an automobile driver who violates these rules and is in a vehicle accident is considered negligent.
 In addition to the statutory rules, all drivers have a duty to act with “ordinary care.”
 Our auto accident attorneys will explain that something called the “common law” requires each person to act with the care which a reasonable person would use in similar circumstances.
 A person is negligent when, without intending to do harm, does something or fails to do something that a reasonable person would recognize as creating an unreasonable risk of injury or damage to another.

-Our auto accident attorneys understand that in an auto accident case, there is often more than one party who is responsible.
+Our Milwaukee car accident attorneys understand that in an auto accident case, there is often more than one party who is responsible.
 Sometimes the injured person is partially to blame.
 All drivers have a responsibility to comply with the rules of the road, and must comply with the rule of “ordinary care.”
 If more than one person is negligent in causing an auto accident, a jury is asked to compare the negligence of everyone responsible for causing the vehicle accident.

 If a person suffers injury in a car accident as a result of the negligence of another, he or she is entitled to make a claim for damages.
 The categories of damages include wage or earnings losses, medical, hospital and related expenses, and pain, suffering and disability.
 A spouse, child or parent of an injured person may have what is called a ”derivative claim,” sometimes known as a loss of consortium claim, or even a claim for their emotional distress if they witnessed the event.
 An auto accident lawyer with Murphy & Prachthauser will explain that these claims are highly fact dependant, and you should consult an experienced personal injury attorney for more details.
 Our auto accident attorneys understand that if aggravating circumstances exist on liability, for example, if the other driver was intoxicated, there may be a punitive damage claim.
 The law is developing in this area, but texting while driving may be another area for damages which are designed to punish the offender: punitive damages.